RSKA3/TF2LootScout/README.md

 # tf2_valorizer
-tf2_valorizer is a script that gets items from tf2 steam inventories adds them to a database and compares them to previous ones to get the new ones.
-It checks the new items for valuable items and sends a notification to your phone through telegram.
+tf2_valorizer is a script that extracts TF2 items from Steam inventories, adds them to an SQLite database, and compares them with previously stored items to identify new and valuable items.
+It scans for valuable items among the new additions and sends notifications to your phone via Telegram.

 ## Installation